libregis/GST101/docs/Lab3.md

     With the layers in the best drawing order, let's turn our attention to the coordinate reference system for the map.

-16. Note that the lower right hand corner of QGIS displays EPSG: 4269 OTF.
-This is the EPSG code for the coordinate reference system (CRS) the map is currently in and an indication that on-the-fly projection is enabled (shown in figure below).
+16. Note that the lower right hand corner of QGIS displays EPSG: 4269.
+This is the EPSG code for the coordinate reference system (CRS) the map is currently in (shown in figure below).

     ![Map EPSG Code](figures/Lab4/Map_EPSG_code.png "Map EPSG Code")

-17. Click on Project | Project Properties from the menu bar to open the Project Properties window.
+17. Click on `Project → Project Properties` from the menu bar to open the Project Properties window.

 18. Select the CRS tab.
 The current QGIS map CRS is listed at the bottom (shown in figure below).
     This is a detailed explanation of the maps CRS which is a geographic coordinate system using the NAD83 datum.
     This CRS makes the lower 48 look stretched out and distorted, so you’ll want to change the maps CRS into something that makes the lower 48 “look correct”.

 19. Make sure that the Enable ‘on the fly’ CRS transformation option is checked.
 Click OK to close the Project Properties window.
     Since the Sage\_grouse\_current\_distribution layer is in an Albers projection, and the QGIS map is in a geographic CRS, that means that the Sage\_grouse\_current\_distribution layer is being projected on the fly into the geographic projection of the map.

 20. Right click on the Sage\_grouse\_current\_distribution layer and choose Set Project CRS from Layer option on the context menu (Figure below).
 This will put the map into the Albers CRS of the Sage grouse layer.
 Note that the EPSG code in the lower right corner now reads 5070 for the Albers CRS.
 This CRS gives the western US an appearance we are more used to.
 Any other map layers not in Albers, will now be projected on the fly into Albers.

     ![Map CRS from Project Properties](figures/Lab4/Map_CRS_from_Project_Properties.png "Map CRS from Project Properties") Now you will change the layer names in the Layers panel.
 The layer names match the names of the shapefiles by default.
 However, these names will appear on the legend.
 So you will always want to change these to proper names that your map reading audience will understand.

 21. Right click on the Sage\_grouse\_current\_distribution layer, and choose the Properties from the context menu, to open the Layer Properties window.
-Choose the General tab on the left.
+    Choose the Source tab on the left.
 Click in the box next to Layer name and change the name to Sage-grouse Habitat (shown in figure below).
     Click OK to close the Layer Properties window.
-	+ Alternatively, you can right click on a layer in the Layers panel and choose Rename from the context menu to make the layer name editable directly in the Layers panel.
+	Alternatively, you can right click on a layer in the Layers panel and choose Rename from the context menu to make the layer name editable directly in the Layers panel.
     ![Changing Layer Name](figures/Lab4/Changing_Layer_Name.png "Changing Layer Name")

 22. Change the other layers names as follows: